EliranEiluz/Advanced_Project_ex2/README.md

 # The PigeOnlineWebAPI and pigeOnline projects requires from you to create database.
 Please build database by writing "Add-Migration #ANY_NAME" and then "Create-Database" in the Package Manager Console on visual studio.DO IT FOR EACH OF THE SERVERS!
 The database that will be created can be found on: SQL Server Object Explorer->ProjectModels->DatabaseName.
 # Please run pigeOnline, PigeOnlineWebAPI(with Visual Studio) and ReactRepo(npm start) before using the code.
 # The PigeOnlineWebAPI uses JWT for Authentication and Authorization.
-# The chat application works with SignalR.
+# The chat web-application works with SignalR.

 This repository represents the second part out of four in Advanced Project 2 Course.
 In the first part, we built only the client side with react.
 Now, we're involving
 Two servers, when one of them will work as a ASP.NET Web-API server which will be used for the chat web application(validate login and registration, get chats and messages and so on), and the second one is a ASP.NET-MVC server that is used to hold the rating platform of the chat application.